SolarCS/feathers-hook-breaker/README.md

 ## Quick Start

 1. Run `npm install feathers-hook-breaker` from within your working directory.
 2. If using a Database Adapter, make sure your custom service extends `Service`.
-Otherwise, have your custom service extend `AdapterService`
+Otherwise, have your custom service extend `AdapterService`.
-3. In the same custom service's `class.js` file, override any to-be-protected-method with its hookless version, and return either custom functionality or `super._{method}.(args)`:
+4. In the same custom service's `class.js` file, add `super(options, app)` to the `constructor` function in the class definition, override any to-be-protected-method with its hookless version, and return either custom functionality or `super._{method}.(args)`:

 ```javascript
   async _create (data, params) {
     return super._create(data, params); // and/or custom functionality
   }
 ```
-4. At the top of your sevice's `hooks.js` file, `require('feathers-hook-breaker')` and assign it to a variable, define a breaker hook function that populates an `options` object and passes it to the function variable:
+5. At the top of your sevice's `hooks.js` file, `require('feathers-hook-breaker')` and assign it to a variable, define a breaker hook function that populates an `options` object and passes it to the function variable:

 ``` javascript
 const FHB = require('feathers-hook-breaker');